Ah Kong: 1990s

 After deposing Siam-kia, Dennis ruled the Chinese underworld in the Netherlands with an iron-fist.
 During this time, he saw the rising popularity of ecstasy and he began to import Piperonylmethylketone (PMK), the raw material used to mass-produce the psychedelic drug for the export markets.
 He was also involved in other drugs, football bookmaking, loansharking and legitimate businesses as well.

-Dennis spoke Dutch, English, Italian and several Chinese dialects.
+Dennis spoke Dutch, English, Italian and several Chinese languages.
 All his men and everyone in the Chinese community called him Ah Hia, which means "Big Brother" in Hokkien.
 He was ruthless to his kind but a heroic figure to the common folk.
 He instructed his men to avoid attention and to be polite and courteous to the common people; and to make sure that nobody make trouble for the Chinese businesses in the Netherlands.
 He once gave the order to execute the leader of a mainland Chinese gang who had extorted from Chinese restaurants and gang-raped a female restaurant employee.

 During his reign, he recruited many Malaysian Chinese and some local Dutchmen.
 It was reported in the Singapore press that a hundred men could be flown in from Malaysia if there is a need for any gang clash.
 The second-in-command, Henry, and third-in-command of Ah Kong were former See Tong members.